liavbenshimon/mini-currency-wallet/README.md

 ## 4. Database Migrations (Automatic)

-- The backend includes an automatic migration script (`backend/migrate.php`).
-- Every time you start the project with Docker Compose, the migration script will run before any seed data is inserted.
+- The backend is configured to run the migration (`backend/migrate.php`) and initialization (`backend/init_db.php`) scripts automatically every time you start the project with Docker Compose.
-- This ensures your database schema is always up-to-date with the latest structure.
+- This ensures your database schema is always up-to-date with the latest structure, and any required tables are created.
 - **You do not need to manually create or update tables.**
-- If you want to add new tables or columns, simply update `migrate.php` with the relevant SQL.
+- If you want to add new tables or columns, simply update `migrate.php` or `init_db.php` with the relevant SQL.

 ---